You are here

 - The appropriate authorization form (please note that outdated or incomplete forms will be returned and will not be used to grant access):

-- Master Agreement/Licensing Coordinator – Master Agreement / Licensing Coordinator Access Request (SDO/LC) form (PDF) must be signed by the district Superintendent or head of a public charter school (this is the most current version of the form - older versions of forms are not accepted).
+- Master Agreement/Licensing Coordinator (school district/charter school only) – Master Agreement / Licensing Coordinator Access Request (SDO/LC) form (PDF) must be signed by the district Superintendent or head of a charter school (this is the most current version of the form - older versions of forms are not accepted).

-- Authorized User - School District Authorized User Request (AU) form (PDF) must be signed by their district’s Licensing Coordinator (this is the most current version of the form - older versions of forms are not accepted).
+- Authorized User (school district/charter school only) - School District Authorized User Request (AU) form (PDF) must be signed by the Licensing Coordinator (this is the most current version of the form - older versions of forms are not accepted).

-- All forms must be uploaded into a User Access application via your eLicensing account.
+- All forms must be uploaded into a User Access application.
 Do not email or mail any documents to CDE, unless you are sending a deactivation request.
+Completion of only one of the forms listed above does not constitute an application and CDE will not grant access with only the form.
+The form must be uploaded into an application for this access.

 - Charter school employees, obtain a letter from governing board's Chairperson authorizing you for this access.